CMHAAorg/cmhaa-website/site/content/_index.md

     title1: Our vision
-    content1: Our vision is for every Australian workplace to be mentally healthy, where businesses encourage people's mental wellness, and conversations about mental health are an everyday part of people's working day.
+    content1: Our vision is for every Australian workplace to be mentally healthy, where businesses encourage people's mental wellness, and conversations about mental health are a normal part of people's working day.
     title2: Our mission
     content2: Our mission is to drive improvements in the way Australian businesses respond and adapt to this rapidly evolving and growing challenge by